Research Frontpage

 Actors

-The field is being shaped by security vendors across SIEM, XDR, DSPM, DLP, IAM, browser security, cloud security, and AI-security platforms; cloud and SaaS providers embedding controls into AI, identity, and collaboration surfaces; enterprise security teams trying to govern AI use while reducing alert fatigue; and attackers using AI for phishing, exploit generation, deepfakes, credential abuse, and post-compromise automation.
+The field is being shaped by security vendors across SIEM, XDR, DSPM, DLP, IAM, browser security, cloud security, API security, and AI-security platforms; cloud and SaaS providers embedding controls into AI, identity, collaboration, traffic, and network surfaces; enterprise security teams trying to govern AI use while reducing alert fatigue; and attackers using AI for phishing, scam infrastructure, credential abuse, workflow exploitation, and post-compromise automation.

-• Security operations teams are becoming primary consumers of AI logs, OCR-based investigations, synthetic telemetry, and automated evidence gathering.
+• Security operations teams are increasingly consumers of AI logs, runtime graphs, synthetic telemetry, real-time threat queries, and automated evidence gathering.

-• Agent platform owners are now a clearer constituency because AI agents are being treated as managed identities with policy, audit, and abuse-prevention requirements.
+• Agent platform owners are a clearer constituency because AI agents are being treated as governed identities with policy, audit, memory, and abuse-prevention requirements.

 Moves

-• Detection is shifting from static rules to behavioral and contextual models that correlate identity, endpoint, cloud, app, and data activity in real time.
+• Detection is shifting from static rules to behavioral and contextual models that correlate identity, endpoint, cloud, app, browser, traffic, network, backup, and data activity in real time.

 • Prevention is moving into the AI control plane, with runtime policy enforcement at the point of use rather than only at the perimeter.